10/30/2024

 Pat Miles

-Okay, yeah, Todd was telling me he'll take two and I'll take one.
-I may take both, I'm just kidding.
-Can I tell you, there's great enthusiasm with regard to EOS Insight.
-And I think that people understand the translation of the technology.
-And if you saw the order book for Q3, it's outstanding.
+Okay.
+Yeah, Todd was telling me he'll take two and I'll take one.
+I may take both.
+I'm just kidding.
+Can I tell you, there's great enthusiasm with regard to EOS insights and I think that people understand the translation of the technology.
+And, you know, if you saw the order book for Q3, it's outstanding.
 And it's a who's who.
-And the thing that makes me most excited is that here's this little ATAC five years ago that couldn't buy themselves into a meeting.
-And now it's like a who's who in spine surgery is buying EOS.
+And the thing that makes me most excited is that here's this little ATEC five years ago that, you know, couldn't buy themselves into a, you know, into a meeting.
+And now it's like a who's who in spine surgery is buying EOC.
 And so it's all that speaks to is our getting access to those institutions and our proliferating those institutions with our implants.
 And I can't wait for the day that we are a ubiquitous player in this field, as well as what we're doing is we're taking the data from these tools and ultimately improving care.
 And so the vision is just that.
 And so to me, it's highly comforting to see the volume of enthusiasm of engagement associated with a tool.
-And a little bit like in kind of EOS is a much more significant influence to spine care than say SafeOp is.
-And I love SafeOp.
-I think SafeOp is the gateway to lateral surgery.
+And a little bit like in Kennedy, EOS is a much more significant influence to spine care than, say, SAFOP is.
+And I love SAFOP.
+I think SAFOP is the gateway to lateral surgery.
 Without automated neurophysiology, especially automated SSCPs and now automated MEPs, that is a gateway to lateral surgery and beyond.
-But when you start to think about the influence that SafeOp has had on lateral surgery, I will tell you the influence that EOS can have on deformity is profoundly bigger.
-And so that, I think, is what creates all of the enthusiasm.
-But this is a -by-step exercise.
+But when you start to think about the influence that SAFOP has had on lateral surgery, I will tell you the influence that EOS can have on deformity is profoundly bigger.
+And so that I think is what creates all of the enthusiasm.
+But this is a step-by-step-by-step exercise.
 And so we're going to be perpetually conservative with regard to placing the units.
 And these are new places that we're placing units.
 They're not upgrades.
 And we continue to upgrade units, which is inspiring.
-But if you look at the recognition of revenue, I think, Tati, going to exactly why we, why it's such a -by-step phenomenon.
+But if you look at the recognition of revenue, I think Todd could go into exactly why it's such a step-by-step phenomenon.

 speaker

 Yeah, it is.
-And I think, Caitlin, the point is is that we've been about $15 million of revenue in EOS for the last probably six or seven quarters or so.
-And so this Q4, actually, the implied Q4 EOS revenue in our guidance is an $18 million number.
+And I think, Caitlin, the The point is that we've been about $15 million of revenue in EOS for the last probably six or seven quarters or so.
+And so this Q4 actually, the implied Q4 EOS revenue in our guidance is an $18 million number.
 And so it is a step up going from Q3 to Q4.
-And so I think our comfort with that number is backed up by the level of interest we're seeing in the New York Book.
+And so I think our comfort with that number is, you know, is backed up by the level of interest we're seeing in the order book.

 speaker